ymedlop/gitops-homelab/clusters/groups/on-prem/k8s-pi/README.md

 ## Getting started
 For every RPi that we going to have in our cluster.
 We have to follow these steps:

-### Choose your Cluster node names
-I recommend you follow some kind of nomenclature in your nodes naming.
-It'll be helpful later when you are working with your cluster.
-Because of the high availability feature with an embedded DB is experimental.
-I decided only to use one Master node in my cluster.

 ### Flash SD Card
 * Download [Raspberry Pi Imager][(https://www.raspberrypi.org/downloads/raspbian](https://www.raspberrypi.com/software/)/)
 * Open Raspberry Pi Imager
 * Choose your device, SO (Raspberry Pi Os Lite (64-bit) and storage device
 * Configure on settings the following parameters:
-  * hostname
+  * hostname (I recommend you follow some kind of nomenclature in your nodes naming.
+It'll be helpful later when you are working with your cluster).
   * User and password
   * Wifi configuration
   * Enable SSH